Volume 29, Issue 5 (9-2025) IBJ 2025, 29(5): 4-4 | Back to browse issues page

 Abstract:

 Background: De novo pyrimidine biosynthesis is essential for the survival of all living organisms.
-DHODH catalyzes the fourth step in this pathway.
-Inhibition of DHODH induces pyrimidine depletion and effectively eradicates microorganisms like H. pylori, which lacks the pyrimidine salvage pathway.
-Herein, we expressed rHp-DHODH and characterized its enzymatic activity, kinetics, and stability.
+Dihydroorotate dehydrogenase (DHODH) catalyzes the fourth step in this pathway.
+Inhibition of DHODH induces pyrimidine depletion and effectively eradicates microorganisms like Helicobacter pylori, which lacks the pyrimidine salvage pathway.
+Herein, we expressed recombinant H. pylori DHODH (rHp-DHODH), characterized its enzymatic activity, kinetics, and stability, and subsequently evaluated its inhibition by 2-Heptyl-4-hydroxyquinoline N-oxide (HQNO).

 Results: Optimal soluble expression of rHp-DHODH was achieved in BL21(DE3)pLysS.
 The enzyme exhibited a specific activity of 5.7 U/mg.
-Maximum activity was observed at pH 8.0 in Tris-HCl buffer at 25°C. The Km values were 39.75 µM for DHO and 5.37 µM for CoQ10, with a kcat of 3.82 s-¹.
-The IC50 of HQNO against the recombinant enzyme was determined to be 1.75 μM.
+Maximum activity was observed at pH 8.0 in Tris-HCl buffer at 25 °C. The Km values were 39.75 µM for DHO and 5.37 µM for CoQ10, with a kcat of 3.82 s-¹.
+The IC50 of HQNO against the recombinant enzyme was determined as 1.75 μM.
 HQNO inhibited H. pylori growth with an MIC of 0.5-1.0 µg/mL, displaying concentration-dependent bacteriostatic to bactericidal effects.

 Conclusions: The rHp-DHODH and its optimized enzymatic assay provide a reliable platform for screening candidate inhibitors, such as HQNO, advancing drug development efforts against H. pylori infection.